What I Think Intelligence Is

 Geoffrey Hinton delivering his Nobel Prize lecture, December 2024.
 He called us analogy machines, not reasoning machines.

-But theory is one thing.
+But theory was one thing.
 Was anyone actually building this?

 From Karpathy's YC AI Startup School talk, 2025.
 Software 1.0 (rules), 2.0 (learned patterns), 3.0 (autonomous reasoning).